Embiid’s double-double leads 76ers past Hornets 118-101

 Hornets: C Cody Zeller still hasn’t been cleared to use his left hand in shooting drills after breaking his ring finger in the season opener.
 The Hornets hope Zeller can return in early February.

-76ers: Harris was named Eastern Conference player of the week, averaging 23.3 points, 9.7 rebounds and 4.0 assists over three games. … Team owner Josh Harris sat courtside and chatted with decision makers Daryl Morey and Elton Brand. … Embiid had kept his girlfriend’s pregnancy a secret and they surprised almost everyone when he announced in late September their son Arthur Elijah De Paula Embiid was born.
+76ers: Harris was named Eastern Conference player of the week, averaging 23.3 points, 9.7 rebounds and 4.0 assists over three games. … Team owner Josh Harris sat courtside and chatted with decision makers Daryl Morey and Elton Brand.

 UP NEXT